A Level History

 What qualifications or skills do I need to show I have before I can enrol?

-You will need 6 GCSEs at grades 5-9 and a grade 6 in English.
+You will require 6 GCSEs at a grade 5-9 and a grade 6 in one academic subject (English Literature, English Language, Psychology, History, Religious Studies, Citizenship).

 Expected prior knowledge